Back to articles list Articles Cookbook

 You may well have had similar experiences.
 But there is a light at the end of the data tunnel.

 Whether you work in finance, logistics, marketing, or another sector altogether, there are few roles these days where the ability to analyze data is not important.
 You don’t have to be a data analyst or data scientist and you don’t need an SQL job to benefit from learning SQL and how to write SQL reports.
-Furthermore, when we talk about career progression and professional development, the ability to use SQL and the related reports is an invaluable skill to add to your resume, given the data-driven world we now live in.
-Want to know more about SQL reports in business?
-Check out our article "Introduction to Reporting with SQL—the Ultimate Tutorial for Business Professionals."

 Where Can You Learn How to Write SQL Reports?

 LearnSQL.com provides a comprehensive learning experience when it comes to learning SQL.
 With interactive courses designed to demystify the process of learning SQL, this inclusive platform will help you to learn the skills you need to tackle reporting in SQL with confidence.
-The SQL Reporting course will teach you the specific skills related to SQL reports, which you can apply to real-world situations.
-However, if you're completely new to SQL, it's worth starting from scratch.
-If you've never written a single line of code and SELECT * FROM seems like black magic, start with the SQL Basics course.

 We’ve looked at what reporting in SQL is.
 We’ve touched on a few of the functions (it’s by no means an exhaustive list) and reflected on the improvements that learning SQL reports can make to your working life.
-We’ve talked about why you should learn it and how, and I’ve personally testified as to its effectiveness when it comes to managing a database.
-I think we can take two key points away from this:

 Benefits of Learning SQL Reports

 Once you’ve learned how to use SQL reports, you’ll be able to access the data you need, when you need it.
-The power to make strategic decisions will be yours, not to mention the hassle that will be taken out of your workday.
+The power to make strategic decisions will be yours - not to mention the hassle that will be taken out of your workday.

 Improved decision-making abilities make for better results, and that in turn increases your effectiveness and value within your organization.
 Internal recognition can bring opportunities for progress, including taking on new responsibilities and getting a pay increase.
 What’s more, learning SQL and how to use reports will equip you with skills that open up new job opportunities.